Dangers of vitamin A

 A daily dose of 10,000 IU in pregnant women may cause fetal malformations.
 In pregnant women dosages of supplements should not exceed the daily needs and always under medical supervision.

-More information about vitamin A in the listing above.
+More information about vitamin A.